 I didn’t know that.
 Did you?

-I want to share with you what’s in it.
-Because for many of you, it might just help you make sense of your symptoms as you navigate this life-stage, which for millions of women around the world, throws them into some emotional and physical chaos.
+I hope that sharing this article with you might help you to make sense of your symptoms as you navigate this life-stage, which, for millions of women around the world, throws them into some emotional and physical chaos.
 It was the same for myself as well.

 Several theories have been proposed to explain why menopause might have evolved and efforts to understand this biological event have engaged anthropologists and evolutionary biologists for decades.
 Many of these theories are based on aspects of the human life history whereby Menopause is seen not as a disease, but as a survival advantage.

 A doctoral thesis by Swedish researcher, Fanny Hägg, explains,